needle-tools/shadergraph-markdown/Readme.md

 ## Quick Start
 Install via OpenUPM: https://openupm.com/packages/com.needle.shadergraph-markdown/

+The ⚡ **️Fast Way** to switch your Shader Graph to Markdown:
+  1. Select a material using your shader
+  2. Right-click the material header and select `Toggle ShaderGraph Markdown`.

+The 🐌 **Slow Way** to switch your Shader Graph to Markdown:
 1. In Shader Graph, tell your shader to use the custom ShaderGUI `Needle.MarkdownShaderGUI`.

 ![ShaderGUI 10.x](https://github.com/needle-tools/shadergraph-markdown/wiki/Images/06_ShaderGUI_URP10.png)